 Staying Safe This Winter

 Winter is a time of playing in the snow and sipping hot cocoa.
-It is also a time that families should take extra care to keep safe during months of unpredictable and sometimes dangerous weather.
-Knowing how to dress for snow and cold temperatures, avoid slips and falls, and staying safe while you travel will help ensure you enjoy these winter months.
+These months of unpredictable and sometimes dangerous weather is also a time that families should take extra care to keep safe.
+Knowing how to dress for snow and cold temperatures and staying safe while you travel will help ensure you enjoy these winter months.

 Dressing for Wind Chill and Snow

-Sledding, skiing, snowmobiling, and more — there are numerous healthy and fun outdoor winter activities.
-It’s important that you and your family protect yourselves by dressing appropriately for the cold weather.
-You also should know how to prevent and respond to cold-related emergencies, like frostbite and hypothermia.
+Sledding, skiing, snowmobiling, and more — you can enjoy many healthy and fun outdoor winter activities.
+You will want to protect yourself and your family by dressing appropriately for the cold weather.
+You will also want to know how to prevent and respond to cold-related emergencies, like frostbite and hypothermia.
 Here are some resources to help:

-Stay Safe in Cold Weather — National Institute on Aging — Learn why you need to stay warm when it’s cold.
+Cold Weather Safety for Older Adults — National Institute on Aging — Learn why you need to stay warm when it’s cold.

 Staying Safe on the Go

 Winter travel can be an adventure but also very dangerous.
-While traveling in the winter, a little preparation and precaution can help you avoid a dangerous situation.
+While traveling win the winter, a little preparation and precaution can help you avoid a dangerous situation.

 - Get your vehicle winterized — checking tires, brakes, heating and fuel systems, battery, antifreeze levels, etc. — before the cold and snow arrives.